EliteMasterEric/awesome-lego-universe/server-setup/google-cloud-setup.md

 # Initialize the database.
 You will need to enter the password you chose earlier.
 mariadb darkflame -u darkflame -p < ~/DarkflameServer/migrations/dlu/0_initial.sql;

 # Unzip the server-resources.zip and move files to the proper location.
+This should spit out a lot of paths.
-unzip -q ~/server-resources.zip -d ~/server-resources/ mv ~/server-resources/server-resources/* ~/DarkflameServer/build/
+unzip ~/server-resources.zip -d ~/server-resources/ mv ~/server-resources/server-resources/* ~/DarkflameServer/build/

 # Extract the navmeshes.